lgautier/fastq-and-furious/doc/index.rst

 fastq-and-furious
 =================

-Probably about as fast as FASTQ parsing in Python can be, but in a toolkit to build solutions.
+Probably about as fast as FASTQ parsing in Python can be.
+But flexible enough to help build very custom solutions.

 .. toctree::
    :maxdepth: 2